-July 24, 1911 is known as the date of the “discovery” of the famous Inca citadel of Machu Picchu, an architectural treasure that had been hidden for more than four centuries under the exuberant nature of the Urubamba Canyon.
+July 24, 1911 is known as the date of the “discovery” of the famous Inca citadel of Machu Picchu, an architectural treasure that had been hidden for more than four centuries under the exuberant nature of the Amazon and Urubamba Canyon.

 This discovery was made by an anthropologist, historian or simply by the American explorer, amateur archaeologist, Yale University professor Hiram Bingham.